Torvec/edward-vonschondorf.dev/src/pages/projects/_content/markthisdown-site/index.md

 ---
 title: "MarkThisDown Website"
-description: "The Website for the MarkThisDown Editor."
+description: "The Website for the MarkThisDown Editor.
+Where you can download the latest version and learn about all of the features available in the app."
 type: "App"
 banner: "./markthisdown_site_thumbnail.jpg"
 images: ["./markthisdown_site_1.jpg"]
 repo_url: "https://github.com/Torvec/markthisdown.app"
 deploy_url: "https://markthisdown.app/"
 tech_stack: ["Astro", "Tailwind CSS"]
-pubDate: 2025-07-10
+pubDate: 2025-07-08
 ---

 ### Description